Love shoes? Then you shouldn’t miss this unique opportunity to see where all the magic happens.

 The 60-minute tour will take you on a journey through time, offering an insight into all areas of shoe production from one of the best shoemakers in Northampton.

-The experts at NPS will focus on your specific requests and answer any questions you may have.
+The experts at our Wollaston Factory will focus on your specific requests and answer any questions you may have.
 You’ll see how Percy Stride shoes are made step-by-step, from the cutting room and closing room to the making room and shoe room.

 They’ll give you a real taste of how their Northampton shoemakers operate the machines and craft the footwear into a long-lasting, quality end product.